 Insect Note - ENT/rsc-2 [ PDF COPY ]

 On a world-wide basis, mites are important nuisance pests and some are capable of transmitting disease agents.
 Fortunately, the mites that we commonly encounter in North Carolina do not transmit disease agents that affect people.
-The majority of mites are free-living, but thousands of species are parasites of animals and plants.
-Most of these are external parasites, but some species inhabit the ear canals, lungs, intestine and bladder of vertebrates, particularly domestic animals Their biting and bloodsucking behavior causes considerable discomfort to and a few species also cause serious allergic reactions, such as asthma, in people.
+The majority of mites are free-living, but thousands of species are parasites of animals or plants.
+Most of these are external parasites (i..e., they feed on the exterior of their hosts), but some species inhabit the ear canals, lungs, intestine and bladder of vertebrates, particularly domestic animals.
+Their biting and bloodsucking behavior causes considerable discomfort to their hosts and a few species also cause serious allergic reactions, such as asthma, in people.
 Because of their relatively small size, mites are often the "suspects" of a whole range of biting/itching problems.
-Understanding their biology and the symptoms associated with mite can help determine if they are the cause of a particular problem.
+Understanding mite biology and the symptoms associated with mite infestations can help determine if they are the actual cause of a particular problem.

 |Mite Biology||Scabies Mites||Chiggers Mites||Clover Mites||Dust Mites|